ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/event-system.md

 emitter.off( 'eventName', handler );
 ```

-There is also another way to add an event listener &mdash; by using {@link module:utils/emittermixin~Emitter#listenTo `listenTo()`}.
+There is also another way to add an event listener &ndash; by using {@link module:utils/emittermixin~Emitter#listenTo `listenTo()`}.
 This way one emitter can listen to events on another emitter:

 ```js
 foo.listenTo( bar, 'eventName', ( eventInfo, ...args ) => { /* ... */ } );